 Lesbian filmmaker Dee Rees arrived on the scene with her 2011 debut narrative feature film, “Pariah.”
-The semiautobiographical film centers on a Black Brooklyn lesbian’s experiences coming out and reckoning with her identity.
+The semi-autobiographical film centers on a Black Brooklyn lesbian’s experiences with coming out and reckoning with her identity.
 It went on to be recognized at the Gotham Independent Film Awards, the Independent Spirit Awards, and the GLAAD Media Awards, cementing Rees as an exciting voice in queer filmmaking.

-2013: ‘Blue is the Warmest Color’ wins the Palme d’Or
+2013: ‘Blue Is the Warmest Color’ wins the Palme d’Or

 Abdellatif Kechiche’s coming-of-age drama about a young woman who finds herself through a lesbian romance took home the prestigious Cannes Film Festival’s top prize and went on to receive Golden Globe and BAFTA nominations.
-However, the film has faced long-running controversy—particularly from lesbians and other queer women viewers—for its voyeruistic male gaze and the lead actresses’ descriptions of Kechiche’s “horrible” shooting conditions.
+However, the film has faced long-running controversy—particularly from lesbians and other queer women viewers—for its voyeuristic male gaze and the lead actresses’ descriptions of Kechiche’s “horrible” shooting conditions.

 You may also like: Can you answer these real ‘Jeopardy!’ questions about TV shows?